ldaniels528/trifecta/README.md

         "doc": "A schema for stock quotes"
     }

-Let's load the Avro schema into memory as the variable "topTalkers":
+Let's load the Avro schema into memory as the variable "schema":

     kafka:/> avload schema avro/quotes.avsc